An experienced and understanding team of doctors are here to help you.

 The copper IUD is a small T-shaped device made of plastic with copper wire wrapped around it.
 It is inserted into the uterus not the vagina, which means neither you or your partner should feel it while having sex.

-Once inserted it provides very reliable and effective protection against pregnancy for five to ten years, depending on the type chosen.
+Once inserted it provides reliable and effective protection against pregnancy for five to ten years, depending on the type chosen.

 Copper IUDs work by releasing copper ions, which kill sperm, and by preventing fertilised eggs from implanting in the uterus – which means they are a non-hormonal form of contraception.